-Taking on a century can be a daunting task, especially when it’s your first.
-With these tips and tricks you can feel confident that you’ve got the necessary information to nail your first one hundred mile ride.
+Taking on a century ride can be a daunting task, especially when it’s your first.
+But with the right century training plan, you’ll be ready for the long haul.
+With these training tips and tricks, you can feel confident that you’ve got the necessary information to nail your first 100-mile ride.

 What is a Century Ride?

 A century ride is a road cycling event or training ride that is 100-miles long.
 Most of them are mass-start events, meaning that cyclists start the century together but are free to complete the hundred-mile course at their own pace.
 Centuries can be competitive events, but most are social rides that offer athletes a chance to come together and tackle a big day in the saddle.

 While the standard century ride is 100 miles, most events offer multiple distance options ranging anywhere from thirty to a double century (two hundred miles!).
 Another type of century ride is a metric century, one hundred kilometers or just over sixty-two miles.

 The time it takes to complete a 100-mile ride can vary greatly depending on several factors.
 Things like the course profile, weather, and the other cyclists you’re riding with, will all affect how long it will take.
 Typically, you can expect to spend at least five hours in the saddle.
 While that’s a long time, organized centuries usually have aid stations stocked with food and drinks.

 Get the right workout, every time with training that adapts to you.Check Out TrainerRoad

 What’s the Difference Between a Century Ride and a Gran Fondo?

 Centuries and Gran Fondos are very similar, so much so that the two have almost become synonymous.
 Gran Fondos are semi-competitive events that are timed or include time sections but aren’t necessarily 100-miles long.
 However, training for a century ride or Gran Fondo is the same.
 It’s all about developing your aerobic fitness and endurance.